Healing Transitions - Men's Campus Philosophy

-Feedback from former clients is varied.
-On the positive end, Jesse, a five-star reviewer, told Rehabs.com that a strength was the facility's community process, non-medical model.
-Another plus was the free treatment: “The Healing place is a peer based recovery program and is free of charge.
+Feedback from three former clients is varied.
+On the positive end, Jesse told Rehabs.com that a strength was the facility's community process, non-medical model.
+Another plus was the free treatment.
+“The Healing place is a peer based recovery program and is free of charge.
 It takes a lot of work but so does addiction… It's a program not for those that want it but for those that are wiling to do the work.”
-Another alum, who gave four stars out of five to the major categories of overall effectiveness, accommodations and meals, agreed: "Community was a strength. it was affective and fun.”
+Another alum, who gave maximum five-star ratings to 13 of 15 evaluated categories including holistic offerings and affordability, agreed."Community was a strength. it was affective and fun,” they wrote.

 WHAT FRIENDS & FAMILY SAY

-An anonymous Rehabs.com reviewer offered mixed feedback: "This place is free and if you want to get threw it with tough love then this is your place.
+"This place is free and if you want to get threw it with tough love then this is your place.
 But every morning you get up and are made to walk to your a.a. or n.a. classes threw a drug riddled neighborhood," a loved one wrote in a mixed review.